Angelo Rocca

-Angelo Rocca (3 March 1545, in Rocca, near Ancona – 8 April 1620, in Rome) was an Italian humanist, librarian and bishop, founder of the Angelica Library at Rome, afterwards accessible from 1604 as a public library.
+Angelo Rocca (3 March 1545, in Rocca Contrada, near Ancona – 8 April 1620, in Rome) was an Italian humanist, librarian and bishop, founder of the Angelica Library at Rome, afterwards accessible from 1604 as a public library.

 Biography

 Early life and education

-Angelo Rocca born in 1545 at Rocca Contrada, today's Arcevia.
-He gained admission into the Convent of the Augustinians in Camerino when he was merely seven years old, and completed his education at Perugia, at Rome and at Padua, where in 1577 he graduated in theology.
+Angelo Rocca was born in 1545 in Rocca Contrada, in what is now Arcevia.
+He gained admission to the Convent of the Augustinians in Camerino when he was merely seven years old, and completed his education at Perugia, at Rome and at Padua, where in 1577 he graduated in theology.
 After receiving his doctorate, he taught the humanities in Venice to young Augustinians.

 In 1576 he published his first work, a commentary on Lorenzo Valla's De Elegantiis Latinae Linguae.
 About 1583 he planned to publish an atlas of Italian towns on the model of those produced by Münster, Braun and Hogemberg.
-He collected seventy seven maps or panoramic views but realised that they were too different in style and quality to use in a single publication and the atlas project never came to fruition.
+He collected seventy-seven maps or panoramic views but realised that they were too different in style and quality to use in a single publication, and the atlas project never came to fruition.

 Career

-In 1579 Rocca became secretary to Agostino Molari da Fivizzano, superior-general of the Augustinians at Rome.
+In 1579, Rocca became secretary to Agostino Molari da Fivizzano, superior-general of the Augustinians at Rome.
 A keen scholar of codes, because of his background and competence, Rocca was requested by Pope Sixtus V to fill the office of Director of the Vatican Printing Press.

-The grandson of Aldus Manutius, the great Venetian typographer, happened to work in the Vatican Printing Office, whose acquaintance Rocca had made in Venice and with whom there existed a close bond of friendship.
+The Vatican Printing Press was managed by Aldus Manutius the Younger, the grandson of the renowned Venetian typographer, Aldus Manutius.
+Rocca had met the younger Manutius in Venice, and the two men had become close friends.
 The Augustinian Father had been the keeper and revisor of the texts printed by Manutius, and Manutius had been the publisher of Rocca's first philological work: Osservazioni intorno alla bellezza della lingua latina [Observations regarding the beauty of the Latin language].
 Aldo's typographical activity, even if far from the standard of refined elegance of that of his grandfather, enjoyed in those days a very good reputation, to the extent that his editions were highly appreciated and very much sought after.
 Rocca and Manutius shared a common interest in Christian Neoplatonism which sought to explore a mystical relationship between divine and human phenomena.

-Sistus V had entrusted Bishop Rocca also with another assignment: co-operate in the revisal of the Vulgate Bible that had been decreed by the Council of Trent.
-As evidence of this commitment there is still in existence at the "Angelica" a Bible of 1590 with autograph annotations and marginal notes by Sistus V. This is one of the few copies left of the Sistine edition which in 1592, by order of Clement VIII, the new Pope, was withdrawn from circulation and burned.
-During the editing Rocca became accustomed to historic manuscripts stored in the Vatican – some of them not readily accessible until modern times.
+Sistus V had entrusted Bishop Rocca also with another assignment: to co-operate in the revisal of the Vulgate Bible that had been decreed by the Council of Trent.
+As evidence of this commitment, there is still in existence at the "Angelica" a Bible of 1590 with autograph annotations and marginal notes by Sistus V. This is one of the few copies left of the Sistine edition which in 1592, by order of Clement VIII, the new Pope, was withdrawn from circulation and burned.
+During the editing, Rocca became accustomed to historic manuscripts stored in the Vatican – some of them not readily accessible until modern times.